My practice is heavily influenced by my experiences travelling and living across Canada...

-The constant negotiation of new spaces has impacted how I interact with people, places, and objects.
-I work in sculpture and painting, while engaging with fibre arts and “craft” – the separation of which I do not agree with as it relates to the conversation around “fine art”.
-The continuous shifting of personal space is reflected in the way I identify as an artist: always trying something new.
+I work in sculpture and painting, while engaging with mixed media such as found objects and fibre.
+The continuous shifting of my personal space is reflected in the way I identify as an artist: always trying something new.
 The act of experimenting with new materials means my sculptures become painterly, and my paintings become sculptural.
-I meld these fields together in my practice as I enjoy pushing the limitations of what a material can do, and what it means to interact with an object.
-I’m also interested in the ways feminist perspectives can help us to bring fibre arts out of the “craft” genre and into the fine arts community.
-Material listening and exploration are my ways of navigating this conversation.
+I meld these fields together in my practice as I enjoy pushing the limitations of what a material can do and what it means to interact with an object.
+I’ve created sculptures that push the idea of frontality – what the “front” of a sculpture is considered to be – aiming to have each angle of the sculpture offer a new perspective to the viewer as they move around.
+Physically orienting the body in space to the view of the art object is reminiscent of my worldview: with every new place I live and visit, my perception shifts.

 2027 Bachelor of Fine Arts - Sculpture - Alberta University of the Arts